AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/rest-api-v2-faqs.md

 **Authentication session and code expiry**

-The authentication session and code expire, as indicated by the `notAfter` timestamp in the [Sessions](/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/apis/sessions-apis/rest-api-v2-sessions-apis-create-authentication-session.md) endpoint response.
+The authentication session and code expire, as indicated by the `notAfter` timestamp (e.g., 30 minutes) in the [Sessions](/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/apis/sessions-apis/rest-api-v2-sessions-apis-create-authentication-session.md) endpoint response.
 If this happens, the user must restart the authentication process, and polling using the previous authentication code should be stopped immediately.

 **New authentication code generated**